"How do I register to become a NEW member of Blizzard Ski and Board School for the current season?"

 "What's an EPIC Pass?"

 As a part of the Vail corporation, Wilmot now falls under their pass system.
 Vail purchased Wilmot to create an enthusiasm for winter sports in the more urban regions and draw skiers and boarders to the Rockies (and their resorts.)
 There are multiple ways you can pre-purchase lift tickets for all the Vail Resorts through the EPIC pass system.
 Having an Epic Local Pass, which so far is the same price as a season pass for Wilmot, means you can also go to all the other resorts (as long as you avoid their blackout days) for the same low price.
 We will be accommodating those members who purchase a full Epic Pass or an Epic Local pass with a separate weekly fee structure.
 We cannot do the same for any multi-day pass purchases.
-It makes sense to purchase an Epic Local Pass if you are intending to ski with Blizzard more than 9 times.
+DO NOT BUY ANY OTHER PASS TYPE THAN A FULL EPIC PASS OR AN EPIC LOCAL PASS AND EXPECT TO GET CREDIT FROM BLIZZARD.
+It is too difficult for us to track day passes or any Wilmot specific pass manually.
+Blizzard's lift ticket rate at Wilmot is better than any other lift ticket rate they offer.
+It makes perfect sense to purchase an Epic Local Pass if you are intending to ski with Blizzard more than 8 times.
 Look for the pass from this link: Epic Season Passes